Barrow, Shropshire

 Barrow is a hamlet and civil parish in Shropshire, England, some 5 miles south of Telford between Ironbridge and Much Wenlock.

-Although Barrow itself consists of a church and just a few dwellings, the parish extends from Broseley to the eastern edge of Much Wenlock; it also includes the hamlet of Willey and Benthall.
+Although Barrow itself consists of a church and just a few dwellings, the parish extends from Broseley to the eastern edge of Much Wenlock; it also includes the hamlets of Willey and Benthall, and the lost settlement of Caughley.
 According to the 2001 census the parish had a population of 636, increasing at the 2011 Census to 680.

 Barrow is a short distance south of the site of a lost mediaeval village, Arlescott.
 The Jack Mytton Way runs through both Arlescott and Barrow.